Email FacebookTwitterMenu burgerClose thin

 SmartAsset: CPA vs. CFP

 The CPA and CFP certifications are both common for financial advisors.
-As a client, either certification should give you the confidence that your advisor has put in the work to master the craft.
+Both certifications indicate a high level of financial expertise.
 However, if you’re considering the CPA vs. CFP question, you will probably lean toward a CPA if you are looking specifically for tax help.

-If you’re considering the certification for yourself, the program you choose will depend on your particular interests.
+If you’re pursuing certification, choose a program based on your financial interests.
 The CFP program is also less-rigorous overall than the CPA program.
-CFPs do not require the same specific education and experience requirements that CPAs must have.
+CFP certification has fewer education and experience requirements than CPA certification.

 Tips for Finding a Financial Advisor

 • It can be tough to know exactly what kind of financial advisor you need.
 Finding a qualified financial advisor doesn’t have to be hard.
-SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+SmartAsset’s free tool matches you with financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 • This article covers two common certifications but there are many others.
 For example, an advisor with a CLU is probably your best choice if you want life insurance help.
 As you go through your search, visit our guide of the most common financial certifications.